AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ![sumiriku-mon](https://i.imgur.com/nqZtkta.png) {position:absolute,top:1055px,right:0px,width:80px,rotate:180deg}

-\page
+\page  -->

 {{#spell-table,wide

-## Custom Spell Changed List
+:

-Below is an list, sorted by Spell Level and then alphabetically, of the spells changed in this document, with a brief description of the change.
+Below is an list of the spells changed in this document, with a brief description of the change.

 ##### Custom Spell Changes